sqpham7/sqpham7/README.md

 - 🔭 I’m currently working on completing my Google Data Analytics Certification.
 - 🌱 Always learning, currently diving deeper into digital marketing and SQL.
 - 💬 Ask me about data analytics, digital marketing, project management, or building a startup brand.
-- 📫 How to reach me: spham@udel.edu
+- 📫 How to reach me: sphamwork007@gmail.com

 Outside of work and school, I enjoy raving and exploring music, cooking and making new foods, and staying active through